Aniverse-App/Aniverse/README.md

     * [A list of Manga]
 * [Manga Data Screen]
     * [The information about a particular manga and the ability to read it]
+* [Character Screen]
+    * [A list of Characters]
+* [Character Data Screen]
+    * [The information about a particular character with all the information about them.]
 * [Search Screen]
     * [A search bar where the user can find an Anime or Manga]
 * [Discussion]
     * [A list of discussion about an anime or manga a user watched]
 * [Profile Screen]
     * [Information about the user.
-Their favorited anime/manga and comments they've posted]
+Their favorited anime/manga, comments they've posted, and discussions they have started]

 ## Wireframes: